 a chair which is adjustable:

-A users’ feet should rest flat on the floor without being uncomfortable so it’s important that the height be adjustable or a foot rest being an option.
-Arm heights should also be adjustable to prevent shoulder strain.
+A users’ feet should rest flat on the floor without being uncomfortable so it’s important that the height be adjustable or a foot rest be used.
+Arm rest heights should also be adjustable to prevent shoulder strain.

 A Chair with Good wheels: